-The current Windows version i.e. Win 10 is loaded with many features.
-But, it has taken away control of many features from its users.
+The current Windows version, i.e. Win 10 is loaded with many features.
+But, it has taken away control of such superfluous features from its users.
 For instance, you can not disable Windows updates explicitly from the settings.

 In this article, I’ll share a trick to disable Windows updates temporarily on a certain Wi-Fi network and also I’ll show you how to prevent Win 10 from rebooting randomly for updates.